AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 An EST Client MUST provide a method to manually install both the Root Certificate Authorities and TLS Server certificate for the target environment, for the case when an EST Server is not present or the TLS Client Certificate is no longer valid.

-An EST Client MUST provide a method to replace the Manufacturer Issued TLS Certificate, for the case when the TLS Certificate has been revoked or expired.
+An EST Client MUST provide a method to replace the manufacturer-issued TLS Client Certificate, for the case when the TLS Certificate has been revoked or expired.

 If the EST Server returns a HTTP re-direct, the the EST Client SHOULD follow the re-direct URL.